andredesousa/devops-best-practices/README.md

 Developers begin the development based on the requirements mentioned in the specifications.
 Once the implementation is complete, the developer performs a unit test on the code and fixes the issues encountered during this round of testing.
 Once the local testing is complete, the developer will push the code to a code repository.
-In most of the development environments, the code is normally pushed to a “feature branch” and once that is approved and tested, it can be pushed to the “master branch”.
+In most of the development environments, the code is normally pushed to a "feature branch" and once that is approved and tested, it can be pushed to the "master branch".
 Hence, developers should be encouraged and motivated to push the code changes more frequently so that it is easy to keep track of changes.

 ## Commit to the baseline every day